 Required Minimum Distributions

 Just like you’ve paid Social Security taxes your whole working career, hopefully you’ve done the same in terms of contributions to your retirement plans.
 But you can’t keep your money in those accounts forever.
 At a certain point, accounts like traditional IRAs and 401(k) plans require you to begin taking annual distributions to avoid a steep 50% penalty tax.
-Congress recently granted a slight reprieve by extending the time at which you must begin RMDs to April 1 following the year you turn 72.
+Congress granted a slight reprieve by extending the time at which you must begin RMDs to April 1 following the year you turn 72.
 Note that as Roth IRAs are funded with after-tax contributions, you’re never required to take minimum distributions from them.

 If you work at a salaried job, your life can be pretty simple when it comes to taxes.
 Generally, your employer will take out the requisite taxes from your paycheck and all you’ll have to do when you file your taxes is include your W-2 information.
 However, as you reach retirement, you might end up dealing with a myriad of tax forms, from 1099-Rs and K-1s to 1099-INTs or SSA-1099s.
 Some of these may bring different tax consequences for you, so you’ll have to get up to speed on them to properly file your taxes after you retire.

 Even if you’re familiar with budgeting from your working days, once you retire, your budget is likely to change, sometimes significantly.
 For example, many retirees have paid off their mortgages and no longer have this large housing expense.
 However, certain expenses, such as medical costs, are likely to rise, even if you have good insurance.
-Other expense may vary depending on the lifestyle you plan to live.
+Other expenses may vary depending on the lifestyle you plan to live.
 For example, some retirees see significantly increased travel and dining expenses, while others manage to trim these costs instead.
 The point is that budgets can vary greatly from person to person, but they typically change once someone reaches retirement.
 Be proactive and understand that your expenses may rise or fall dramatically once you retire.

 It’s likely that you’ve encountered the concept of asset allocation in your pre-retirement years, whether in a 401(k) plan or your own investment account.
 But as you retire, you’ll likely have to adjust the asset allocation that has hopefully served you well during your working years.
 In retirement, not only do you have fewer years to recover from a downturn in your investments, but you also won’t have as much income to add to your account when markets are down.
 As such, many financial advisors will recommend that you shift your portfolio toward more conservative investments as you age.
 However, every person’s financial situation is unique, so you should analyze your income, expenses and financial needs, perhaps with the assistance of a financial advisor, before you make any wholesale changes to your portfolio.